Classroom Behavior Management (Part 1): Key Concepts and Foundational Practices

-Take some time now to answer the following questions.
+Take some time now to respond to the items below.
 Please note that the IRIS Center does not collect your Assessment responses.
 If this is a course assignment, you should turn them in to your professor using whatever method he or she requires.
-If you have trouble answering any of the questions, go back and review the Perspectives & Resources pages in this Module.
+If you have difficulty responding, go back and review the Perspectives & Resources pages in this module.

-- Sierra, a student in Ms. Gardner’s science class, is shy and often anxious.
-However, when working with a partner at a lab station, she usually is very talkative.
-This disruptive behavior often results in her and her partner missing important teacher directions and not completing labs on time.
+- Sierra, a student in Ms. Gardner’s 8th-grade science class, is usually shy and anxious.
+When she works with a partner at a lab station, however, she often becomes very talkative.
+This disruptive behavior regularly causes her and her partner to miss important teacher directions and not complete labs on time.

 - Name at least two surface management strategies that Ms. Gardner could use to address Sierra’s disruptive behavior.

 - Explain why you chose each of these strategies.